 CODA premiered on January 28, 2021 at the 2021 Sundance Film Festival, where it won the Grand Jury Prize, the Audience Award, the Directing Award and the U.S. Dramatic Special Jury Award for Best Ensemble.
-The film will be released on Apple TV+ and in select theaters on August 13.
+The film was released on Apple TV+ and in select theaters on August 13.

 Don’t miss our monthly updates with film news and exclusive content!
 You’ll only hear from us once a month. #nospam